You are going to get:

 - Unlike western paper, it is literally warmer to the touch due to the tactile properties of the fibers (which makes it ideal for gift wrapping and packaging).

-I not only lacquer my journal with it, but I also use it to label everything in my kitchen, to gift wrap presents, decorate cards, package my door hanger shipments… basically for all my crafts and DIY projects.
+I not only lacquer my journal with it, but I also use it to label everything in my kitchen, to gift wrap presents, decorate cards, package my Door Hanger Extreme shipments… basically for all my crafts and DIY projects.

 How to Use Washi Tape

 Here are 7 ways to use washi in your bullet journal:

 - Dividers — standard washi is about 15mm (0.6 inches) wide, but you can tear it into thinner strips to use as makeshift dividers (especially if you’re not artistic).

 - Bookmark — fold a 1-inch piece around the outside edge of a page to mark your spot.